Art Materials Links

 Brushes

 Rosemary and Co.
 These are handmade in England.
 The exchange rate is fine these days so jump in!
 Shipping is 5 pounds, or around $7.50 right now.
 Why buy these?
-Not only are they better than all the other brushes I tried but they're less expensive than most.
+Not only are they good but they're less expensive than most.
 And by most I mean less expensive than 'cheap' brushes.
 Go ahead, order the free catalog.
 The brush photos are lifesize and that really helps decide.
 My favorites are the bristle brushes and the mongoose.
 Rosemary's bristle brushes are unusually soft which makes them work for scumbling and I've even used them for glazing.
 For the mongoose I've tried most but I prefer the regular bright over the long flat.
 For oils, the long ones just seem too long.
-Note: I do not recommend the Ivory series for oils.
-They splay.
-Splaying is not good.

 For bristle brushes I also like the inexpensive but reliable ones from Princeton, series 5200.
 Cheap and mine hasn't splayed after years of use!
 For big bristle brushes for big skies, I think Utrecht's series 202/210 is really great.
 They stay interlocked but the tips of the brushes are just right: soft but hold their own with the paint.